sje30/schol2018/innovations.md

-**ORCiD** provides a persistent, unique digital identifier for researchers which can help in linking scholarly outputs to an individual *and thus automatically curate a list of works, not just papers, in one place.
-Such indentifiers should also reduce mistaken identity.* \points{R1.5a}  Many journals now require that at least one author verifies their identity as author using ORCiD [@web:orcidletter].
+**ORCiD** provides a persistent, unique digital identifier for researchers which can help in linking scholarly outputs to an individual and thus automatically curate a list of works, not just papers, in one place.
+Such indentifiers should also reduce mistaken identity.
+Many journals now require that at least one author verifies their identity as author using ORCiD [@web:orcidletter].